somakeit/smib/README.md

 This is mapped to /app/config in the container

-You can make this location accessible by Mapping the internal directiry to a volume or bind mount in the docker compose file.
+You can make this location accessible by Mapping the internal directory to a volume or bind mount in the docker compose file.

 Linux:
 ```yaml